Council has endorsed the Central Geelong

 accessibility report commissioned by the Revitalising Central Geelong

-Street Green Spine and the bespoke stainless steel furniture design seen in the
+Street Green Spine, Little Malop Street west and the bespoke stainless steel furniture design seen in the

-design manuals will now be developed to assist with implementation of the
+The design manual is available to assist Council departments with implementation of the